For many years, arranging a holiday to the Kingdom of Saudi Arabia was something of a challenge.

 Among Al Ula’s swathes of palm trees and red rock canyons is the fabulously shaped Elephant Rock.
 Also known as Jabal Al-Fil, this vast sandstone monolith resembles an elephant with its trunk firmly rooted in the desert.

-In addition to a place of great natural beauty, Al Ula is home to one of the country’s most impressive heritage sites, the ancient city of Hegra.
+In addition to being a place of great natural beauty, Al Ula is home to one of the country’s most impressive heritage sites, the ancient city of Hegra.
 Also known as Al-Hijr, or by its modern name Madain Saleh, the city was built by the Nabataean Arabs before being lost in time for 2,000 years.
 Sometimes referred to as the second Petra due to similarities with its sister site in Jordan, Madain Saleh was the first of Saudi Arabia’s five World Heritage Sites to be listed by UNESCO.

 Wadi Al Disah